Con Conrad: Biography

+Stage and film

 In 1923, Conrad focused on the stage and wrote the scores for the Broadway shows: The Greenwich Village Follies, Moonlight, Betty Lee, Kitty’s Kisses and Americana.
 In 1924 the Longacre Theatre staged the small musical Moonlight, with a score by Conrad and William B. Friedlander.
 The next year Conrad and Friedlander's Mercenary Mary was presented at the Longacre.
 In 1929, Conrad moved to Hollywood after losing all of his money on unsuccessful shows.
 There he worked on films such as Fox Movietone Follies, Palmy Days, The Gay Divorcee and Here’s to Romance.

+Awards and honours

-Conrad received the first Academy Award for Best Song for The Continental in 1934 with collaborator Herb Magidson.
-He died four years later in Van Nuys, California at age 47 after a long illness.
+Conrad was the inaugural recipient of the first Academy Award for Best Song for The Continental in 1934 with collaborator Herb Magidson.